romilly/rpi-docker-tensorflow/README.md

 # rpi-docker-tensorflow

+## Update:

+It looks as if Hypriot have removed their deb package, perhaps because Docker now officially support ARM architecture.

+I will investigate and update the instructions.

+**Until then the instructions below are out-of-date and will not work.**

 This is the build environment I used to create a docker image for the Raspbery Pi which contains TensorFlow, Jupyter and two TensorFlow notebooks copied from the official Google docker tensorflow build.